Fireworks Injury Lawyer

 Premises Liability Fireworks Injury

 Let’s say you were at a friend’s house and they set off fireworks.
 If you were at a friend’s house and injured by fireworks a claim could go on their homeowner’s insurance.
 Most people won’t want to sue their friend.
+You’re not suing your friend, you are placing a claim against their insurance coverage.
+It’s possible to do this without losing your friendship.
 Additionally, a person cannot sue their own homeowner’s insurance for this type of injury.

 When the fireworks are from a sporting event, concert or similar venue, a claim could go against the business property.
 An injury from a city or public display would need further investigation.
 Was the city or event responsible?
 Did they hire a contractor for the fireworks display?
 Most of these cases fall under premises liability.